Ontario Line: Concerns

+Residents along the Riverdale portion of the route have reported damage to their homes, including cracked foundations, damaged floors and rat infestations.
+Metrolinx expropriated several homes and in August 2024 announced further expropriations, although residents might be able to return to their original homes.

 Description

 Route

 The following route description is based on a revised plan issued by Metrolinx in September and October 2020, plus a revision published in April 2021.

-The northeastern terminus of the Ontario Line would be Science Centre station at Don Mills Road and Eglinton Avenue.
+The northeastern terminus of the Ontario Line would be Don Valley station at Don Mills Road and Eglinton Avenue.
 This station would be a transfer point for Line 5 Eglinton and TTC buses.
-The Ontario Line platform would be on an elevated structure above Science Centre station's bus terminal, located north of Eglinton Avenue on the east side of Don Mills Road.
+The Ontario Line platform would be on an elevated structure above Don Valley station's bus terminal, located north of Eglinton Avenue on the east side of Don Mills Road.

 Continuing south on an elevated structure, the line would cross Eglinton Avenue and then cross to the west side of Don Mills Road, passing through Flemingdon Park station located on a northwest corner opposite Gateway Boulevard.
 Immediately south of this station, the line would turn west along the Hydro One right-of-way, and cross the Don Valley on a new bridge.
 Continuing west on the other side of the valley, the line would pass the Ontario Line maintenance and storage facility.
 The line would jog south to Overlea Boulevard and then jog west on the north side of that street on an elevated structure.
 The line would pass through Thorncliffe Park station, which would be over the western portion of Thorncliffe Park Boulevard.
 Continuing west on an elevated structure, the line would curve south over Millwood Road across the Don Valley on a new bridge roughly parallel and west of Leaside Bridge.
 On the south side of the valley crossing, the line would enter a tunnel under Minton Place.

 From Minton Place, the line would continue south under Pape Avenue, passing through Cosburn and Pape stations.
 The tunnel, mainly under Pape Avenue, would bow slightly to the west at Cosburn station, and slightly to the east at Pape station to avoid digging up the street to construct the station structures.
 At Pape station, the Ontario Line would connect with Line 2 Bloor–Danforth.